jazsakr/some_bioinformatics/some_HPC_scripting_101.md

 # Some HPC Script Writing 101
-You have done some experiments or downloaded datasets of several samples, and you want to start doing analysis. chances are you will need to write a script!
+You have done some experiments or downloaded datasets of several samples, and you want to start doing analysis.
+Chances are you will need to write a script!

+**Before You Begin**

+I would be familiar with the following:
+- what is the terminal.
+- what is the HPC.
+- what is SLURM.

+---

-**What is a script?**
+# What is a bash script?

 Scripts could be written in so many ways.
 Some are strict requirements, while some are purely personal preference.
 We will look at an example script.
 This one in particular is tailored toward mapping a sample, `sample1`, to a genome, `human_genome.fa`, using the `minimap2` package.

----
-# Example Script
+We will be going through each section.

+**Example Script**

 <img src="embedded_images/sample_script.png">

 The text editor used here is [Sublime Text](https://www.sublimetext.com/).

 ---
 # Section 1

-HPC3 is what? basically the
-SLURM schedule define

-The HPC3 uses a SLURM scheduler and that is why we have to put `#SBATCH`.
-This is whole section is called a **bash header** and it provides instructions to the SLURM.
+Our HPC uses a SLURM scheduler and that is why we have to put `#SBATCH` at the beginning of each line.
+This whole section is called a **bash header** and it provides instructions to the SLURM.
 This bash header **MUST** be included at the top of every SLURM bash script.

 structure of each line.